TomasVotruba/tomasvotruba.com/source/_posts/2016-09-09-how-to-write-open-source-in-php-1-create-a-repository.md

 ---

 ## Do you want get deeper than that?

-### Check the Checklist (~2 min)
+Check the Checklist (~2 min)

 Fast and clear?
-Go to [PHP Package Checlist](http://phppackagechecklist.com/), that is easy to read and easy to follow.
+Go to [PHP Package Checklist](http://phppackagechecklist.com/), that is easy to read and easy to follow.
 This helped me to integrate workflow to all my packages in the start.
 I've selected [9 most important points](http://phppackagechecklist.com/#1,2,3,4,6,7,11,12,13).

 Some of them I've already mentioned.
 Other will follow in next 2 articles.

 Before creating next package, just go trough it to remind yourself what is most relevant.

-### Read a book (~10 hours)

-Do you know *Clean Code*?
-If you really do, you know it has way too detailed and long content compare what information you get by reading it.
-If just there would be something less than 16 years old, not about Java but PHP and 6 times shorter...

-There is!
-[Mathias Noback](http://php-and-symfony.matthiasnoback.nl/), used to be Symfony popularizator, wrote a book about of [Principles of Package Design](https://leanpub.com/principles-of-package-design).
-It's great for deeper understanding of package maintenance.
-If this is your first OS step, read it 3 articles later.
-Now it would be too much detailed for you.

-> There is actually contest about paper version on Czech and Slovak Symfony group Twitter - [go check it and win one](https://twitter.com/Symfonisti/status/773042292479393792)!

 ---